Kanazawa Station

 The Main Attractions at Wakura Onsen

 Wakura Onsen Soyu is the local public bath.
 Dating back to 1641 but fully renovated in 2011, this is a bright and well-run facility with a variety of outdoor and indoor baths.
-Fees are 440 yen for adults, 130 yen for elementary school kids, and 50 yen for pre-schoolers.
+It is open from 7:00 to 21:00, with last entry at 20:30.
+Fees are 500 yen for adults, 150 yen for elementary school children, and 50 yen for preschool children.
+From January 2026, the regular closing day is the 25th of each month, or the following Monday when the 25th falls on a weekend.
+The Soyu footbath is not available, so plan on using the main bath if you want a hot-spring soak.

-Yuttari Park has a free outdoor public footbath in which you can soak your feet while enjoying the view of the bay.
+Yuttari Park has a free outdoor public footbath where you can soak your feet while enjoying the view of the bay.
+The footbath has been renovated and reopened as Wakura Pokemon Footbath in Yuttari Park, and may close in bad weather.

-Notojima Glass Art Museum is Japan’s only museum devoted to glass art and holds many beautiful pieces from around the world.
-Located across the bay on Notojima Island it is linked to Wakura Onsen by a bridge.
-There is a bus that takes 30 minutes to make the journey and it costs 550 yen.
+Notojima Glass Art Museum is a museum devoted to glass art and holds many beautiful pieces from around the world.
+Located across the bay on Notojima Island, it is linked to Wakura Onsen by a bridge.
+The Notojima Kotsu bus from Wakura Onsen Station takes about 30 minutes to reach the museum area, with passengers getting off at Bijutsukan-mae.
+The museum is open from 9:00 to 17:00 from April to November and from 9:00 to 16:30 from December to March, with last entry 30 minutes before closing.
+It is usually closed on the third Tuesday of the month, and admission details are listed on the official museum information page.

 How to Get There